oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     ```text
     <copy>
-    curl --location --request GET http://192.0.2.117/hotelService/api/hotel | jq
+    curl --location --request GET http://$CLUSTER_IPADDR/hotelService/api/hotel | jq
     </copy>
     ```

    **Example command for Flight Service**

     ```text
     <copy>
-    curl --location --request GET http://192.0.2.117/flightService/api/flight | jq
+    curl --location --request GET http://$CLUSTER_IPADDR/flightService/api/flight | jq
     </copy>
     ```

 You may now **proceed to the next lab**.
 If you do not want to proceed further and would like to finish the livelabs and clean up the resources, then perform task 4 below.

-## Task 4: Clean up the livelabs stack
+## Task 4: Clean up the LiveLabs stack

-Perform this task only if you want to clean up the livelabs stack provisioned using Resource Manager.
-Performing this task will delete all the stack resources including the remote desktop instance.
+Perform this task only if you want to clean up the LiveLabs stack provisioned using the Resource Manager.
+When you perform this task, it deletes all the stack resources including the remote desktop instance.

 1. Open the navigation menu and click Developer Services.
 Under Resource Manager, click Stacks.
 2. Choose a compartment that you have permission to work in (on the left side of the page).